fabiofortkamp/pelican-bootstrap3/README.md

 * Your 'About Me' paragraph will be whatever the `ABOUT_ME` variable is set to (raw html is allowed)
 * Your avatar can be set by pointing the `AVATAR` variable to the relevant picture (e.g. 'images/profile.png')

-### Banner Image
+### Banner

-A banner image can be added to the theme, displayed with the SITENAME and an optional subtitle.
-Config options are as follows:

-* Set the banner image with `BANNER = '/path/to/banner.png'`
-* Set the subtitle text with `BANNER_SUBTITLE = 'This is my subtitle'`
+A "banner" text is produced above the article list,  displaying the content of the variables `SITENAME` and `SITESUBTITLE`.
+To turn off the banner, set `BANNER = False`.

-* By default, the banner is only shown on the index page.
+By default, the banner is only shown on the index page.
 To display the banner on all pages, set `BANNER_ALL_PAGES = True`

 ### Sidebar options